onuf/spellchecker/README.md

 Modules:
 - [distances.py](https://github.com/onuf/spellchecker/blob/master/distances.py) contains distances between two strings, which are useful to catch misprints and typing errors (orthography).
 - [phonetic_algs.py](https://github.com/onuf/spellchecker/blob/master/phonetic_algs.py) includes phonetic algorithms, which help deal with cognitive errors and homophones (pronunciation).
+- [spellchecker.ipynb](https://github.com/onuf/spellchecker/blob/master/spellchecker.ipynb) -- a Jupyter Notebook with explanations.

+### Things to try

+- Train a classifier to distinguish between the varieties of English (American, Australian, British, Canadian, etc.), which can ensure consistency in spelling.
+Given a solid piece of text, you can decide on a subset of dictionary to refer to.
+- Improve the error model.
+In practice, some letters are more likely to be mistyped than others.
+See this [confusion matrix](https://web.stanford.edu/class/cs124/lec/spelling.pdf#page=22).
+For example, vowels often tend to be confused.
+The keybord layout appears to have an impact as well.
+Plus, there might be a research somewhere on typical misspellings made by dyslexic people.
+All these things can be used for model development.
+- Work on the noisy channel model: the language model or the channel model might have very different ranges.
+An additional parameter may solve the problem.
+- Implement other phonetic algorithms or Jaro-Winkler distance.
+- DL for spelling correction.

 ### Useful links